0xPARC/0xparc-intro-book/src/copy-constraints.typ

     = (T+Q(omega^1))(T+Q(omega^2)) ...
 (T+Q(omega^n)) $
   <permcheck-poly>
 ]
-to be true, in the sense both sides are the same polynomial in $FF_q [T]$ in a single formal variable $T$.
+to be true, in the sense that both sides are the same polynomial in a single formal variable $T$.
 And for that, it is sufficient that a single random challenge
-$T = lambda$ passes @permcheck-poly: if the two sides of @permcheck-poly aren't the same polynomial, then the two sides can have at most $n-1$ common values.
+$T = lambda$ passes @permcheck-poly: If the two sides of @permcheck-poly are not the same polynomial, then the two sides can have at most $n-1$ common values.
 So for a randomly chosen $lambda$
 (chosen from a field with $q approx 2^(256)$ elements),